DennisWainaina/Exploratory-data-analysis/README.md

 7.The no of survivors who embarked from Southampton.

 # Usage
-Clone the repository to your local machine.
+1.Clone the repository to your local machine.

-Install the required packages: pandas and numpy.
+2.Install the required packages: pandas and numpy.

-Run the script in a Python environment.
+3.Run the script in a Python environment.

 # Conclusion
 This simple script demonstrates my ability to analyze and gain insights from datasets using Python and Pandas.
 It showcases my proficiency in data manipulation, missing value imputation, and EDA.
 The code is well-documented and can be used as a starting point for further analysis.